 This really opened my eyes to a whole new world of reasons.

 - Pre and Post-Natal depression.

 We have all heard about PPD, and many people fail to understand that many new mums get some sort of depression and anxiety while pregnant with their first born.
-With the way the society portrays being pregnant.
+With the way, the society portrays being pregnant.
 We get told that the world that we know is finished, we get thrown into a new world whether we chose it or not.
 Suddenly we have to think about looking after a baby.
-Most of us have had no experience with looking after a anyone, let alone a baby.
+Most of us have had no experience with looking after anyone, let alone a baby.
 What do you do?
-You can’t even pick up a manual to help, because there are thousands of different ‘manuals’ to help raise a child.
-All these different questions and wonders does not help with being depressed and anxious.
-It make it worse.
+You can’t even pick up a manual to help because there are thousands of different ‘manuals’ to help raise a child.
+All these different questions and wonders do not help with being depressed and anxious.
+It makes it worse.

 I chose to bottle feed my two youngest babies.
 They were both in NICU, tube fed only, and after a bad experience with breastfeeding my eldest two, I made the choice not to put myself through that again.
 I had severe PND with my eldest son and daughter, and I think my experience with breastfeeding contributed to that.
 I have no regrets about my choices, it was the right thing for me and my children at that time. www.fivelittledoves.com

 There is a fine line of where you start to consider your own mental health.
 Many mums who choose to bottle feed had to make that decision on what was in the best interest of the baby.